 - Identify primary and secondary functions - What must this room accomplish first?
 What additional activities should it support?

-- Sketch 2-3 layout options - Use graph paper or free online tools to visualize arrangements
+- Sketch 2-3 layout options - Use graph paper or free online tools to picture arrangements

 - Test with temporary placement - Move furniture to test circulation and functionality before committing